Faculty & Staff - Elementary

 Ms. Caitlin Kielty | Fourth grade teacher

-Ms. Kielty is very excited to begin her first year of teaching at Saint Isaac’s.
+Ms. Kielty is very excited to begin her second year of teaching at Saint Isaac’s.
 Ms. Kielty attended Notre Dame Grade School and could not be happier to return to the Diocese of Joliet to begin her teaching career.
 She is a recent graduate of Saint Mary’s of Notre Dame where she double majored in Elementary Education and Spanish.
 Ms. Kielty is looking forward to sharing her faith and passion for teaching with her 4th grade students!

 Mrs. Kathleen Potvin | Fourth Grade Teacher